arkadiuss/-Never-RideOnTime/README.md

 Structure after normalization consists fields: passageid, patternText, plannedTime, stopShortName, secDelay, delay

 ### First stats
-We have been collecting data from ... to ....
-We manage to create about n (7,5 mln currently) records.
-After normalization we have m (1 mln I think) records about buses' delays.
+We have been collecting data from 21.05 to 09.06.2019.
+We manage to create about 8 000 000 records (2,1 GB).
+After normalization we have 772057 records about buses' delays.

 ### Problems